suwigyarathore/docker-node/README.md

 ### Write Dockerfile

-## Line 1: Use another Docker image for the template of my image.
+1. Line 1: Use another Docker image for the template of my image.
 We shall use the official Node.js image with Node v7.
-## Line 2: Set working dir in the container to /app.
+2. Line 2: Set working dir in the container to /app.
 We shall use this directory to store files, run npm, and launch our application:
-## Copy application to /app directory and install dependencies.
+3. Line 3-5: Copy application to /app directory and install dependencies.
 If you add the package.json first and run npm install later, Docker won't have to install the dependencies again if you change the package.json file.
 This results from the way the Docker image is being built (layers and cache), and this is what we should do:

 ```
 FROM node:7